 Every now and then, you get into a fender bender.
 You and the other driver agree that it was nobody’s fault.
 You exchange insurance information and go on your way.
 The damage is minimal and nobody was hurt.

 However, most accidents don’t happen this way.
 Usually, the people involved in the accident are angry.
 Nobody is going to admit fault.
-There are serious injuries involved and the cars and near total.
+There are serious injuries involved and cars and near-total.

 When this happens, it’s going to be up to someone else to determine fault.
 The police can try.
 When they come out to the scene, they’ll write up a report that includes their opinion of what happened.

 The insurance companies will also battle it out to see who’s responsible.
 Chances are, they won’t agree either.
 It’ll be up to a jury or fact-finder to determine who is at fault.

 Our injury attorneys in Las Vegas does have some resources to determine which driver was at fault.
 He’ll do his best to prove that the other driver was at fault.
 His goal is to get you the compensation you deserve.